KaZanV1/open8051/TESTING/PC_SOFTWARE/readme_SOFTWARE.txt

-This folder contains MUST be placed in c:/temp/CLOEN_PROGRAM
+This contents of DRIVER file MUST be placed in c:/temp/CLOEN_PROGRAM